Central Bureau of Investigation: Special Police Establishment

 The Bureau of Investigation traces its origins to the Special Police Establishment (SPE), a Central Government Police force, which was set up in 1941 by the Government of India to investigate bribery and corruption in transactions with the War and Supply Department of India.
 It had its headquarters in Lahore.
 The Superintendent of the SPE was Qurban Ali Khan, who later opted for Pakistan during the Partition of India.
 The first legal adviser of the War Department was Rai Sahib Karam Chand Jain.
 After the end of the war, there was a continued need for a central governmental agency to investigate bribery and corruption by central-government employees.
 Sahib Karam Chand Jain remained its legal advisor when the department was transferred to the Home Department by the 1946 Delhi Special Police Establishment Act.

 Organisation

 The CBI is headed by a Director, an IPS officer with a rank of Director general of police.
 The current director of CBI is Praveen Sood, who was the former DG and IGP of Karnataka state police.
 The director is selected by a high-profile committee constituted under The Delhi Special Police Establishment (DSPE) Act, 1946 as amended through The Lokpal and Lokayuktas Act, 2013, and has a two-year term which can be extended for another three years.

+The senior leadership is filled through deputation from the Indian Police Service cadre, such as at the levels of Additional Director, Joint Director, and Superintendent of Police, and also through deputation from various State Police Services at the ranks of Additional Superintendent of Police, Deputy Superintendent of Police, and Inspector.
+The CBI also has its own cadre officers, recruited directly at the rank of Sub-Inspector.